 What is Febreze?

-This well-known line of odor removers for the home is produced by Procter & Gamble.
-It has become a necessary component of many homes, recognized for its capacity to eradicate disagreeable smells instead of merely covering them up.
-The company sells various goods, such as cloth fresheners, car vent clips, plug-in air fresheners, air freshening sprays, and odor-eliminating candles.
+This well-known line of home odor removers is produced by Procter & Gamble.
+It has become a necessary component of many homes, recognized for its ability to eliminate unpleasant odors rather than merely covering them up.
+The company sells various goods, including cloth fresheners, car vent clips, plug-in air fresheners, air-freshening sprays, and odor-eliminating candles.
 The business employs a unique method that effectively neutralizes odors by trapping their molecules and leaving behind a new scent.
 To accommodate a range of tastes, the firm creates a variety of scents, from light and airy to more complex.

 1996 – 2004

 The first Febreze logo was designed in a simple, strict style.
-At the same time, the designers managed to emphasize the letters “F” and “Z” with symmetrically placed serifs, making the font less monotonous and more distinctive.
+At the same time, the designers emphasized the letters “F” and “Z” with symmetrically placed serifs, making the font less monotonous and more distinctive.
 The upper part of the capital letter demonstrates a light breeze, directly reflecting the brand’s product line concept.
-The color scheme is chosen wisely, as the pleasant, unobtrusive blue is the shade that conveys freshness and lightness.
+The color scheme is chosen wisely, as the pleasant, unobtrusive blue conveys freshness and lightness.
 Additionally, there is no texture, and the solid blue letters of the logo do not seem intrusive.

 2004 – 2012

-After eight years of successful business, consumers saw an updated Febreze logo style.
+After 8 years of successful business, consumers saw an updated Febreze logo.
 A drastically different, bold, and striking redesign became even more noticeable and attractive.
 The emblem added two graphic elements.
 The first is the silhouette of a window with one part of the frame missing, which is quite original and unconventional.
 The second is a smooth stroke with a light blue gradient in the background of the “window.”
 In this case, this schematically represented figure symbolizes air, freshness, lightness, and aroma.

 2012 – 2017

 In 2012, another version of the Febreze logo appeared.
-The inscription is made horizontally in cursive letters in a darker blue and placed in a new, bold emblem element – a perfect circle.
-The contours of the circle attract with their asymmetry – slightly thickened sides and thin lines of the upper and lower segments perfectly balance the overall perception.
-Unlike the smooth “wave” stroke, the window icon was removed, which was slightly reduced in thickness while retaining its subtle gradient.
-It, in turn, harmonizes perfectly with the gradient of the circle containing the brand name.
+The inscription is written horizontally in cursive letters in a darker blue and set within a new, bold emblem element, a perfect circle.
+The contours of the circle attract with their asymmetry, slightly thickened sides, and thin lines of the upper and lower segments perfectly balance the overall perception.
+Unlike the smooth “wave” stroke, the window icon was removed, and its thickness was slightly reduced while retaining its subtle gradient.
+It, in turn, harmonizes perfectly with the circle’s gradient containing the brand name.

 2017 – today

 After several redesigns and variations since 2017, the Febreze logo remains in the initially chosen pleasant color scheme.
 The updated yet recognizable brand changed its emblem again, offering a minimalist, restrained, and “understandable” design.
 Unlike the previous version, the designers removed the circle where the brand name was placed.
-The blue color of the font with a barely noticeable gradient at the top of the capital letter is now perfect for visual perception.
-Also, the logo retained the figure of the light wave – the stroke is now more elongated and placed above the second half of the word.
+The blue font color, with a barely noticeable gradient at the top of the capital letter, is now perfect for visual perception.
+Also, the logo retained the figure of the light wave; the stroke is now more elongated and placed above the second half of the word.
 This element has a barely noticeable gradient, continuing the smooth color transition from the letter “F.”